v8/v8.dev/src/docs/webassembly-opcode.md

 title: 'WebAssembly - adding a new opcode'
 ---

 [WebAssembly](https://webassembly.org) (Wasm) is a binary instruction format for a stack-based virtual machine.
-This tutorial walks the reader through implementing a new WebAssembly instruction in v8.
+This tutorial walks the reader through implementing a new WebAssembly instruction in V8.

-WebAssembly is implement in v8 in 3 ways:
+WebAssembly is implemented in V8 in 3 ways:

-1. interpreter
+1. Interpreter
-1. baseline compiler (Liftoff)
+1. Baseline compiler (Liftoff)
-1. optimizing compiler (Turbofan)
+1. Optimizing compiler (TurboFan)

-The rest of this document focuses on the Turbofan pipeline, walking through how to add a new Wasm instruction and implement it in Turbofan.
+The rest of this document focuses on the TurboFan pipeline, walking through how to add a new Wasm instruction and implement it in TurboFan.

-At a high level, Wasm instructions are compiled into a Turbofan graph, and we rely on the Turbofan pipeline to compile the graph into (ultimately) machine code.
-For more on Turbofan, check out the [v8 docs](https://v8.dev/docs/turbofan).
+At a high level, Wasm instructions are compiled into a TurboFan graph, and we rely on the TurboFan pipeline to compile the graph into (ultimately) machine code.
+For more on TurboFan, check out the [V8 docs](https://v8.dev/docs/turbofan).

 ## Opcodes/Instructions

-We will define a new instruction that adds 1 to an [int32](https://webassembly.github.io/spec/core/syntax/types.html#syntax-valtype) (on the top of the stack).
+We will define a new instruction that adds `1` to an [`int32`](https://webassembly.github.io/spec/core/syntax/types.html#syntax-valtype) (on the top of the stack).

 Tip: a list of instructions supported by all Wasm implementations can be found in the [spec](https://webassembly.github.io/spec/core/appendix/index-instructions.html).